eProsima/Integration-Service-docs/docs/use-case2.rst

 .. image:: LARGER_SYSTEM_BAD.png

-:code:`Integration-service` eases this process, allowing to integrate any :code:`DDS` system into an already existing system or viceversa, by providing an out-of-the-box bridge that straightforwardly allows to communicate the :code:`DDS` and the non-:code:`DDS` protocols.
+*eProsima Integration-Service* eases this process, allowing to integrate any *DDS* system into an already existing system or viceversa, by providing an out-of-the-box bridge that straightforwardly allows to communicate the *DDS* and the non-*DDS* protocols.

-Also, the core of :code:`integration-service` allows to centralise all the possible bridges among the subsystems by means of system-specific plugins, or **System-Handles**, that speak the same language as the core.
+Also, the core of *eProsima Integration-Service* allows to centralise all the possible bridges among the subsystems by means of system-specific plugins, or **System-Handles**, that speak the same language as the core.

-Once all the protocols of interest are communicated with :code:`integration-service`, each via a dedicated **System-Handle**, the inter-components communication can be easily implemented by means of a YAML configuration file, rather than by creating a dedicated bridge for each pair of communicating components.
+Once all the protocols of interest are communicated with *eProsima Integration-Service*, each via a dedicated **System-Handle**, the inter-components communication can be easily implemented by means of a YAML configuration file, rather than by creating a dedicated bridge for each pair of communicating components.
 For a system made of *N* components, this means that the number of new software parts to add grows as *N* rather than *N²*.

-Notice that :code:`integration-service` already provides the **System-Handle** for some of the most common protocols.
+Notice that *eProsima Integration-Service* already provides the **System-Handle** for some of the most common protocols.

 .. image:: LARGER_SYSTEM.png

-This section is intented to illustrate an example of how :code:`integration-service` integrates a :code:`DDS` application into a :code:`Orion Context-Broker` system.
+This section is intented to illustrate an example of how *eProsima Integration-Service* integrates a *DDS* application into a *Orion Context-Broker* system.

 Example: Orion Context-Broker